Lesbian Mothers Union: Founders and prominent members

 Del Martin, a lesbian rights activist, died in 2008 after five decades of her efforts to promote gay rights.
 Martin was married to Phyllis Lyon, and the two were partners for 55 years.
 Working together, Martin and Lyon spent their lives working for these rights for themselves, as well as other lesbians and gays.
 Del Martin became known as one of the founders for the Lesbian Mothers Union, and her contact information was tied to the organization within its first year.
 She also founded various other similar organizations, such as the National Organization for Women, Council on Religion and the Homosexual, and the Alice B. Toklas Democratic Club, America's first openly gay political organization.
 Together, the two women co-founded the organization the Daughters of Bilitis in 1956.
 It was in this same area, the San Francisco Bay, that the Lesbian Mothers Union was created, just a mere 15 years later.

 Pat Norman was born on October 21, 1939, in Brooklyn, New York.
 Throughout her life, she has advocated for women's rights, as well as spending much of her life dedicated to the rights of the LGBTQ+ community.
 In 1971, she founded the Lesbian Mothers Union, along with other activists.
 Between the years of 1972 and 1979, she focused her time on policies about mental health services for sexual minority groups.
 She also spent her time training employees on how to best help the LGBTQ+ communities, using sensitivity and awareness of the proper resources.
 Pat spent a great deal of the 1970s working for the San Francisco Health Department, in which she was the only openly gay employee.
 Her time spent there was focused on the AIDS epidemic.

 Other active members of the LMU included Phyllis Lyon, Ruth Mahaney, Judie Ghidinelli, and Cathy Cade.

-In 2017, ABC released a docuseries titled When We Rise about the life of Cleve Jones, another LGBT activist.
-The series featured LGBTQ+ activists as well, including Pat Norman, who was played by Whoopi Goldberg.
+In 2017, ABC released a docuseries titled When We Rise about LGBTQ+ activists, including Pat Norman, who was played by Whoopi Goldberg.